Premiership of Boris Johnson: Results, analysis and aftermath

 Under Johnson's leadership, the Conservative Party polled their largest share of votes since 1979 and won their largest number of seats since 1987, resulting in a landslide victory.
 Their total of 13.9 million votes was the largest number of votes won by any party since 1992.
 Their victory in the final contest of the election – the seat of St Ives, in Cornwall – took their total number of MPs to 365, giving them a majority of 80.

 On 13 December, Leader of the Labour Party Jeremy Corbyn announced that he would not lead the party into the next general election after a "very disappointing night".
 This came after Labour's worst general election defeat since 1935.
-Former Labour Prime Minister Tony Blair said that Corbyn's Brexit policy "alienated both sides of the debate" and that he personified "a brand of quasi-revolutionary socialism - mixing far-left economic policy with deep hostility to Western foreign policy".
-Blair also highlighted the handling of antisemitism in the party as a key issue.
 Following the 2020 Labour Party leadership election, Keir Starmer was elected as Corbyn's successor in April 2020.

-Start of second term
+Second term (December 2019 – September 2022)

 On the morning of 13 December, after the results of the election were announced, Johnson asked Queen Elizabeth II's permission to form a new government, therefore beginning his second term.
 His administration remained the same as his first, aside from a new Secretary of State for Wales, to replace Alun Cairns, who resigned after claims that he had known about a former aide's role in the 'sabotage' of a rape trial.
 Nicky Morgan, who had not stood in the election, and Zac Goldsmith, who lost his seat, were made life peers to allow them to remain in the government, which was criticised as cronyism.